MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/development-common-data-model.md

 A corresponding service called **Common Data Service (CDS) for Apps** stores data that conforms to and is based on data that is in the Common Data Model.
-CDS for Apps enables you to leverage and act upon your CDM-conforming data with prepackaged Microsoft solutions, apps, and your own custom solutions.
+CDS for Apps enables you to leverage and act upon your Common Data Model-conforming data with prepackaged Microsoft solutions, apps, and your own custom solutions.

 The following image shows how applications build on the Common Data Model and the CDS